The life insurance industry is changing and, with it, the way underwriters and carriers view the risk factor of their clients.

 Individuals who have been diagnosed with cancer and are shopping for life insurance may feel panicked and stressed that they won’t be able to afford their premiums or, worse, that they will be declined for coverage.

-Cervical Cancer and Insurance Coverage: What We Need To Know
+Cervical Cancer and Life Insurance : What You Need To Know

 Cervical cancer occurs most commonly in Hispanic and African-American women, and women over the age of 30.
 Often this form of cancer has no symptoms, although advanced stages can cause abnormal bleeding or discharge.